Reima Pietilä's

 Transcultural Architecture

-Pietilä Kuwait project consisted of two different tasks that were interrelated: the establishment of an urban plan for Kuwait and the construction of three buildings in the central part of the city.
-Second, the Sief Palace Buildings are a school case permitting reflection on the possibilities and limits of Critical Regionalism.
-The project started with the best intentions but ran into problems that can be considered as paradigmatic.
-Only a thorough analysis of the planning history, the context, the reception of the building as well as the architect’s theoretical ideas can clarify the complications from which this project has suffered.
+The Sief Palace Buildings are a school case permitting reflection on the possibilities and limits of Critical Regionalism.
+The project started with the best intentions but ran into problems that can be considered paradigmatic.
+Only a thorough analysis of the planning history, the context, the reception of the building as well as the architect’s theoretical ideas can clarify the complications through which this project went.

-The chapter also contains a 5000 words long subchapter providing a theoretical foundation of Transculturalism and, in architecture, its relationship with Critical Regionalism.
+The book also contains a long subchapter providing a theoretical foundation of Transculturalism and, in architecture, its relationship with Critical Regionalism.

 Preparing the photo exposition at Alvar Aalto University in Helsinki in November 2018.